Anoesj/unplugin-vue-router/docs/guide/typescript.md

       { path: ParamValue<true> },
       // these are the normalized params as found in useRoute().params { path: ParamValue<false> }
+      // if the route has nested routes, pass a union of their names as 5th generic,
+      // otherwise pass never or omit this generic entirely 'custom-dynamic-child-name-1' | 'custom-dynamic-child-name-2'
     >
   }
 }